zzo/JUTE/README.md

 Now simply point Hudson to this aggregated 'lcov.info' file - check 'Publish Lcov Coverage Report' and set 'lcov.info file mask' to something similar to 'trunk/output/lcov.info' depending on where your output_dir is relative to your SVN root.

+This software is licensed under the BSD license available at http://developer.yahoo.com/yui/license.html